Artanidos/PythonDesktopBook/parts/partiv.md

         self.client["name"] = ""
         self.client_editor.reload()
 ```
 Here we are filling a record with data and insert the new record into the database.
-The data is written immediatly into the file without a commit.
+The data is written immediately into the file without a commit.
 After that we re-read the clients and look for the client with the blank name to focus on.

 To delete a client from the database we call the method deleteClient().